World Languages Teachers

 in Indiana High Schools

-Teach Dual Credit Indiana currently offers courses in French and Spanish.
+Teach Dual Credit Indiana currently offers courses in German, French, and Spanish.

-We are seeking graduate courses in Japanese, German or Chinese to assist teachers with dual credit credentialing.
-If you are aware of higher education institutions that offer a master’s degree or dual credit certificate in languages other than French or Spanish, please contact us at firstname.lastname@example.org.
+We are seeking graduate courses Chinese or Japanese to assist teachers with dual credit credentialing.
+If you are aware of higher education institutions that offer a graduate certificate or degree in one of these languages, please contact us at firstname.lastname@example.org.

 Teach Dual Credit Indiana is funded to pay for graduate courses and textbooks for teachers who would like to be credentialed to teach dual credit courses identified in the Indiana Liberal Arts Priority Dual Credit Crosswalk.
 Refer to the Indiana Department of Education website to view the complete list of courses.

 The following are a few examples of the course titles that you could become credentialed to teach through Teach Dual Credit Indiana:

 |Spanish III or IV||Consult with your school’s dual credit provider|

 |French III or IV||Consult with your school’s dual credit provider|